primecoderIN/blinkworx/README.md

 Auth screen is the home page from where you can login or register.

 After successful registration of login you will be redirected to your order screen.

+Admin can not see user screen when logged in and users can not see admin screen when they are logged in.

 ### `Admin Screen Panel`